TransparentSelf/transparentself.github.io/menu/about.md

 permalink: /about
 ---

-I wanted to keep this site as "lean" as possible, because the "meat" is the content.
+I want to keep this site as "lean" as possible, because the "meat" is the content.
 And the contents are the following:

 # Journal
 This is intended to be my journal.
 A platform to bring my meaningful thoughts and feelings to life.